khanactl/mcorpus/mcorpus-db/mcorpus-ddl/mock/README.md

 *All csv files are comma-delimited and each value may or may not be quoted with a double-quote character.*

+*NULL values are denoted by '\N' in the csv files.*

+*timestamp values may be denoted by 'now'*

 1. **member.csv**
    Contains header row:
    `mid,created,modified,emp_id,location,name_first,name_middle,name_last,display_name,status`